 - Metabolizing proteins, fats, and carbohydrates

-Peppers are also packed with amino acids and an impressive amount of minerals.
-A few slices can stock up your parrot on:
+Peppers are rich in minerals.
+A few slices can stock up your parrot’s stores of:

-This can help strengthen your parrot’s bones, as well as improve the health of its beak.
-The folate will help with the bird’s feathers, keeping them strong and vibrant.
-As a plus, the iron will round out your parrot’s ability to produce healthy blood cells and enjoy more energy.
+This can strengthen your parrot’s bones, as well as improve the health of its beak.
+The folate will help with your parrot’s feathers, keeping them strong and vibrant.
+As a plus, the iron will round out your parrot’s ability to produce healthy blood cells and increase its energy levels.

 Can Parrots Eat Bell Pepper Seeds?